 Using Java’s Optional Class

-Java 8 introduced the Optional class, which provides a more elegant way to handle null values.
-Instead of returning null, methods can return an Optional object, which either contains a value or is empty.
-You can then check if the value is present before performing any operations.
+Java 8 introduced the Optional class, which provides an elegant way to deal with null values.
+Instead of returning null, methods can return an Optional object.
+It can contain a value or be empty.
+You can then check if the value is there before doing any operations.
 For example,

 Optional<String> optionalString = getOptionalString();